Trump critical of "U.S. Jews" in social media post

 "His threat to Jewish Americans and his continued use of the antisemitic dual loyalty trope fuels hatred against Jews," they continued.

-Jonathan Greenblatt, ADL CEO, responded to Trump's comments on Twitter, stating, "We don't need the former president, who curries favor with extremists and antisemites, to lecture us about the US-Israel relationship."
+Jonathan Greenblatt, the CEO of the Anti-Defamation League, responded to Trump's comments on Twitter, stating, "We don't need the former president, who curries favor with extremists and antisemites, to lecture us about the US-Israel relationship."

 "This 'Jewsplaining' is insulting and disgusting," he added.